WHAT TO SEE IN GALLE IN SRI LANKA? IS GALLE WORTH VISITING? DAY TRIP TO GALLE?

 6. ALL SAINTS’ CHURCH

 The church was built in 1871 according to the Gothic Architecture.
-The stained glass windows which depicts Bible stories of the Birth of Jesus, Baptism, crucifixion, resurrection and Pentecost and 4 granite stone pillars proves that it is a magnificent beautiful edifice, which is archeologically preserved.
+The stained glass windows which depict Bible stories of the Birth of Jesus, Baptism, crucifixion, resurrection, and Pentecost, and 4 granite stone pillars prove that it is a magnificent beautiful edifice, which is archeologically preserved.

 This is a must-see in Galle.

 7. GROOTE KERK – ANOTHER BEAUTIFUL CHURCH IN GALLE

 Groote Kerk is a Dutch Reformed Church in Galle Fort.
 As described earlier Galle was built by Portuguese, Dutch and the English succeeding one another.
 This is what makes Galle so unique.